Multiplayer Bandit Learning, from Competition to Cooperation: Competitive Play

 We also show that competition reduces exploration for a large finite horizon.

 \begin{theorem}[Competing players explore less, finite horizon] Suppose arm $L$ has a known probability $p$ and arm $R$ has a known distribution $\mu$ with mean $m$.
 Let $T$ be the horizon and $M^*$ the maximum of the support of $\mu$.
-We have \begin{enumerate} \item If $p > (m + M^*)/2$, then the players do not explore arm $R$. \item However, for every $p < M^*$, if $T$ is large enough, then a single player will explore given the same two arms. \end{enumerate} \end{theorem}
+We have \begin{enumerate} \item If $p > (m + M^*)/2$, then the players do not explore arm $R$. \item However, for every $p < M^*$, if $T$ is large enough, then a single player will explore given the same two arms. \end{enumerate} \end{theorem} \begin{proof} For part 1 of the statement, we use the same strategy $S_B$ for Bob as in the proof of Theorem~\ref{thm:competing_explore_less_discounted}: play left until Alice selects the right arm, say in some round $k$.
+Then play left again in round $k+1$, and then starting with round $k+2$ copy Alice's move from the previous round.

-\begin{remark} Part 2 of Theorem~\ref{thm:competing_explore_less_finite} is due to Bradt, Johnson, and Karlin~\cite{bradt_johnson_karlin} (see page 1073) and included for comparison.
-We can define in the finite horizon setting an index $g_T = g(\mu, T)$ as the infimum of $p$ where playing always left is optimal for a single player.
-Part 2 of Theorem~\ref{thm:competing_explore_less_finite} is equivalent to